-However, even if the foreign company or PE qualifies as a CFC, the income of the latter is not subject to CFC taxation if (i) the CFC carries on a substantive economic activity, (ii) less than one third of the income constitutes passive income and (iii) the CFC qualifies as a financial undertaking and derives its passive income for maximum one third from transactions with the Belgian taxpayer.
+However, even if the foreign company or PE qualifies as a CFC, the income of the latter is not subject to CFC taxation if (i) the CFC carries on a substantive economic activity, or (ii) less than one third of the income constitutes passive income, or (iii) the CFC qualifies as a financial undertaking and derives its passive income for maximum one third from transactions with the Belgian taxpayer.

 Nevertheless, even if exempted, a Belgian taxpayer should always report in its tax return that it holds a participation in a foreign company or PE that qualifies as a CFC.
+Arguably, this reporting obligation also applies to indirectly held CFCs.
 If the presence of a CFC is reported, some additional information must be disclosed (e.g. place of management and the exemption that is relied upon).